 There aren’t that many things that I like more than Kimchi and eggs in this world.
-Especially when I am hungover and craving something rich, spicy and refreshing at the same time.
-If I come home tipsy and I know that I will have a hangover the next day, I head to the kitchen and make myself a Kimchi omelette no matter how late it is.
-It makes me wake up with a puffy face but it also keeps me from having a splitting headache and nausea.
-I don’t know whether Kimchi actually cures the hangover or our brains and stomachs are just programmed that way but Kimchi is one of the most common food eaten for hangover in Korea.
+Especially when I am hungover and craving for something rich, spicy and refreshing at the same time.
+If I come home tipsy and I know that I will be hungover the next day, I head to the kitchen and make myself a Kimchi omelet no matter how late it is.
+This omelet makes me wake up with a puffy face but it also keeps me from having a splitting headache and nausea.
+I don’t know whether Kimchi actually cures the hangover or our brains and stomachs are just programmed that way but Kimchi is one of the most common hangover food in Korea.
 (As you could probably guess, we eat Kimchi for almost anything).
-If I forget to have a Kimchi omelette before bed and wake up feeling like a zombie, Kimchi pancake is one of the dishes that I crave specifically with rich egg yolk.
+If I am too drunk or tired to cook before bed and wake up feeling like a zombie, Kimchi pancake with an egg is usually what I want.

-Usually we make these pancakes with wheat flour but for this recipe I used barley flour to add more flavor and nutritious fiber.
-Baking powder is another unusual ingredient for Kimchi pancakes.
-Not only it makes the batter lighter but I also realized that looking at cute air bubbles when pancake rises somehow makes me really happy, so I decided to keep it in the recipe.
-These pancakes are best eaten right after they’re made, but they also keep very well in the fridge for a few days.
+We often make these pancakes with wheat flour but for this recipe I used barley flour to add more flavor and fiber.
+Baking powder is also an unusual ingredient for Kimchi pancakes.
+But it makes the batter lighter and looking at cute air bubbles when pancake rises somehow makes me very happy, so I decided to use it in the recipe.
+These pancakes are best eaten right after they’re made, but you could also keep them in the fridge or the freezer.
 If you have a party weekend coming up, make them in advance, warm them up and top up with some fried eggs the next day.
 They might just save you from a world of pain 😉

 - Prep time: 5mins